-By-Law Article XX: Football; Sect.
+By-Law Article XXI: Football; Sect.
 3: General Regulations

-- A. Football will not be permitted in the NHIAA member schools from the Saturday following Thanksgiving until the opening date of practice in the fall.
-A player must participate in five (5) practice days before participating in a football game, scrimmage, or jamboree.
-(Waiver Division I 2022-23) (CM 5.2022) - B. All fall schedules shall be submitted to the Executive Director by July 27th. - C. The NHIAA and the Football Committee shall be notified at the first opportunity concerning postponement of a regularly scheduled football game, together with the intention to reschedule or cancel. - D. The home team in all football games will accept responsibility for the organization and administration of the half-time program.
-This program shall be conducted within the time limits established by the rules of the game. - E. Playing Rules:

-- 1. All high school football games played in New Hampshire will be played in accordance with the National Federation playing rules. - 2.
+- A. Football will not be permitted in the NHIAA member schools from the Sunday following Thanksgiving until the opening date of practice in the fall.
+A player must participate in six (6) practice days before participating in a football game, scrimmage, or jamboree.
+(Waiver Division I 2024-25) (CM 1.2024) - B. All fall schedules shall be submitted to the Executive Director by July 27th. - C. The NHIAA and the Football Committee shall be notified at the first opportunity concerning postponement of a regularly scheduled football game, together with the intention to reschedule. - D. The home team in all football games will accept responsibility for the organization and administration of the half-time program.
+This program shall be conducted within the time limits established by the rules of the game. - E. Playing Rules: - 1.
+All high school football games played in New Hampshire will be played in accordance with the National Federation playing rules. - 2.
 Uniforms: The higher seeded team will wear dark colored uniforms and the lower seeded team will wear light colored uniforms. - 3.
-Scrimmages: It is recommended that all interschool football scrimmages (sub-varsity included) be officiated by at least one (1) certified football official. - F. Practice Requirements:
+Scrimmages: It is recommended that all interschool football scrimmages (sub-varsity included) be officiated by at least one (1) certified football official.

+F. Practice Requirements: